dominant-strategies/exchange-docs/start-command.md

 ## Important Notes

 1. Replace `<your_dir>` with your preferred data directory path.
 If you wish to use the default (`~/.local/share/go-quai`) then you can omit this flag.
-2. The transaction relay endpoint (ws://34.136.242.207:8200) connects your node to the network's transaction sharing system
+2. The transaction relay endpoint (http://34.136.242.207:9200) connects your node to the network's transaction sharing system on orchard testnet only, please contact the team for the correct ips for the mainnet
 3. The HTTP RPC configuration allows external connections with the specified APIs enabled

 ## Security Considerations